Psalm 138 – God’s Promise to Honor His Word and to Complete His Work

 ii.
 “Unto the lowly; unto such as are mean and obscure in the world; to me, a poor contemptible shepherd, whom he hath preferred before great princes, and to such as are little in their own eyes.”
 (Poole)

 iii.
-David statement that God regards the lowly, but the proud He knows from afar is another way of saying a truth repeated three times: God resists the proud, But gives grace to the humble (James 4:6, 1 Peter 5:5).
+David’s statement that God regards the lowly, but the proud He knows from afar is another way of saying a truth from Proverbs 3:34 that is repeated twice in the New Testament: God resists the proud, but gives grace to the humble (James 4:6, 1 Peter 5:5).

 iv.
 “Low things he looketh close upon, that he may raise them higher; lofty things he knoweth afar off, that he may crush them down lower.
 The proud Pharisee pressed as near God as he could; the poor publican, not daring to do so, stood aloof off; yet was God far from the Pharisee, near to the publican.”
 (Trapp)

 v.
 “Proud men boast loudly of their culture and ‘the freedom of thought,’ and even dare to criticize their Maker: but he knows them from afar, and will keep them at arm’s length in this life, and shut them up in hell in the next.”
 (Spurgeon)